-Discount codes for V Cert qualifications can be found on the NCFE website.
-We advise centres to refer to the Discounting and Early Entry Guidance document provided by the DfE.
-For more information on discounting please contact the DfE directly.
+Discount codes for technical awards can be found on the NCFE website.
+We advise centres to refer to the discounting and early entry guidance document provided by the DfE.
+For more information on discounting, please contact the DfE directly.

 Qualification dates